EuroPython/EuroPython-Society-Knowledge-Base/programme/mentorship.md

 We like to have a public format for the event, so we create a registration form and everyone is welcomed to join us.
 We only make sure that all accepted speakers are invited via email.
 The usual structure of the event is a panel discussion with some invited experienced speakers from the community, some past mentees who can share their experiences, and the programme team who can answer questions about programme or other topics.

 A recording of this session is here: https://youtu.be/79IaKHo7qEA

+### Timeline

+The full timeline of our speaker mentorship programme is:

+1. [1 Month before the start of the CfP] - Complete registration forms for mentees and mentors
+2. [2 Weeks before the start of the CfP] - Call for mentors
+3. [The Week when the CfP starts] - Call for mentees
+4. [One Week before the CfP closes] - Match Mentees and Mentors.
+5. [One Week before the CfP closes] - Host the Ask me Anything for the CfP session
+6. [One month before the Conference] - Host the First-time Speaker's workshop

 ## Speaker Placement Programme
 The speaker placement programme aims to connect past mentees to their local communities.
 That said, we are trying to engage more the people who needed help the past years and make them feel comfortable in contributing more.